TesseractCat/bg3d/README.md

 If you don't want this to happen, call `self.world.close()` to indicate that your plugin is done.

 There isn't any documentation yet, but take a look at `static/js/prelude.js` and `plugins/*/` for guidance.
+Add colliders to GLTF files by adding a custom `collider` property set to either `box` or `cylinder`.